 CPR levels A and C with AED (Automated External Defibrillator) are offered monthly to the general public.
 The start and finish times may vary based on which level of training you require so be sure to check with the office when booking.

 PLEASE NOTE: Some people suffer ill effects as a result of being exposed to specific items such as nuts while others are adversely affected by some fragrances.
 The effects of these allergies can range anywhere from bothersome to life threatening or anywhere in between.
 While you are in our school, please refrain from using any perfumes, colognes or aftershave lotions.
-Their fragrances may be pleasant in the outdoors but not so much in the confined space of a classroom for someone who has asthma.
+Their fragrances may be pleasant in the outdoors but not so much in the confined space of a classroom for someone with asthma.

 Red Cross will manage your certificate and not the school.
 The nice feature of this is that should you lose your certificate you can print yours out again.
-The following CPR A and CPR C dates are scheduled for the remainder of 2018 and all of 2019:
+The following CPR A and CPR C dates are scheduled for the remainder of 2019:

 |Course Dates||Course Times||Delivery Method|